-So is an EOS R or EOS RP right for you?
-What advantages does full-frame mirrorless offer?
+So is one of these outstanding cameras right for you?
 Does the EOS R System offer better image quality than a DSLR?
 Can you use your existing lenses and accessories?
-We put 10 frequently asked questions to Mike Burnhill, European Technical Support Manager at Canon Europe.
+We put 12 frequently asked questions to Canon Europe Professional Imaging Product Specialist Mike Burnhill.

 "When we talk about mirrorless in this context, we mean an interchangeable lens camera which doesn't use a single-lens reflex mechanism (mirror), but instead an electronic viewfinder (EVF).
 The biggest advantages come from the fact that eliminating the mirror removes certain restrictions in lens design.

 "Because you have a mirror in a DSLR, which has to have room to flip up out of the way when you take a picture, you basically have to work around that mirror system when you design a lens.
-If you want to make a 21mm lens, the centre of the lens should be 21mm from the focus point on the sensor.
+If you want to make a 21mm lens, the centre point of the lens should be 21mm from the sensor.
 But if you have a 40mm mirror in the way, the lens can't be 21mm away.
 Therefore you have to add extra elements to move all the optics forward, and more glass to alter the focus point, and lenses become much more complex pieces of engineering.
-If you eliminate the mirror, you've got potentially much simpler lens design, so you can concentrate on image quality instead of constantly having to fight around the design issues.
+If you eliminate the mirror, you've got potentially much simpler lens design, so you can concentrate on image quality instead of constantly having to fight around the design issues such as retrofocus.

 "In fact, when Canon developed the EOS R System, we didn't start with the decision to build a mirrorless camera.
 We began by asking 'What's the future of lens design?
 Where do we want to go with lenses?'
 The impetus was 'reimagining optical excellence', which led to the internal codename Project R, and that's how it comes to be named EOS R."

-"The Canon Dual Pixel CMOS AF technology in the EOS R provides high-performance focus tracking in still photos and movies.
+"The Canon Dual Pixel CMOS AF technology used in EOS R System cameras provides high-performance focus tracking in still photos and movies.
 It results in fast, accurate autofocus even in the kind of low-light conditions it was previously too dark to focus in.
-In one-shot mode, with a Canon RF 50mm F1.2L USM lens, the AF is effective down to -6EV on the Canon EOS R, or -5EV on the Canon EOS RP.
+In one-shot mode, with a Canon RF 50mm F1.2L USM lens, the AF is effective down to -6.5EV on the EOS R6, -6EV on the EOS R5 and EOS R, or -5EV on the EOS RP.

-"To give you an idea of how dark that is: imagine you're out in some remote area at night, where there are no street lights and the only light is a half-moon.
-That's about the same brightness as -6EV.
-It will focus in those conditions, as long as there's some contrast.
+"To give you an idea of how dark that is: imagine you're out in some remote area at night, where there are no street lights and the only light is a quarter-moon.
+That's about the same brightness as -6.5EV.
+The EOS R6 will focus in those conditions, as long as there's some contrast.
 No camera will focus with zero contrast – if you point it at a white wall, no matter how bright it is, it won't focus, because there's nothing to measure between."

 "It partly depends how you measure 'better'.
 On an EOS R the RF 50mm F1.2L USM lens captures a sharper image than the EF equivalent, the EF 50mm f/1.2L USM – but you might prefer a softer look for some portraits, for example.
 That said, by most criteria the EOS R System sets a new standard in full-frame image quality.
 The Dual Pixel CMOS AF sensor delivers a perfect balance of rich, sharp detail and incredibly reliable low-light performance, and because almost every pixel in the sensor (100% vertically and 88% horizontally) is used for both imaging and autofocus, it ensures outstanding sharpness right across the frame.

-"If you're a professional photographer, you might feel there are advantages to a traditional Canon DSLR: a range of proven bodies and lenses to choose from, with all the reliability and ruggedness of the EOS system; high frame rates for fast-moving sports and action photography; predictive AF, which works differently from the EOS R System's AF and might suit some kinds of photography better; a traditional optical viewfinder, which some users prefer for the direct connection it gives you with the scene.
+"If you're a professional photographer, you might feel there are advantages to a traditional Canon DSLR: a range of proven bodies and lenses to choose from, with all the reliability and ruggedness of the EOS system and a traditional optical viewfinder, which some users prefer for the direct connection it gives you with the scene.

-"That said, professional photographers too are adding the EOS R to their kitbags, often as a second camera for situations it's better suited for – where they want, for example, to take advantage of the outstanding RF lenses or the EOS R System's revolutionary low-light performance, or the totally silent shutter, which makes it possible to shoot in previously tricky situations...
+"That said, professional photographers too are adding Canon EOS R System cameras to their kitbags, often as a second camera for situations it's better suited for – where they want, for example, to take advantage of the outstanding RF lenses or the EOS R System's revolutionary low-light performance, or the totally silent shutter, which makes it possible to shoot in previously tricky situations...

 "Canon offers both solutions.
 What is the right choice for you will depend on a whole range of considerations and what are the most important factors for your particular needs."

 "Although it's revolutionary in many ways, the EOS R System builds on Canon's 30-year EOS heritage.
+We retained the name 'EOS' for a reason – the EOS R System cameras are still part of the EOS family, with the compatibility that includes.
 We recognise that many photographers and filmmakers will have a substantial investment in EF and EF-S lenses, and you can use these lenses on EOS R System cameras with absolutely no loss of quality or functionality, using a choice of EF-EOS R mount adapters.

 "With the standard Mount Adapter EF-EOS R you can use your EF and EF-S lenses on EOS R cameras seamlessly.
 With EF-S lenses, which are designed for EOS DSLRs with the smaller APS-C sensor, you'll get cropped images that match the smaller image circle of EF-S optics.